Purposelessness/servomotor-controller/README.md

 Servomotor control from Processing to Arduino

 Key controls:
-- '=' to add new servomotor,
+- '=' to add new servomotor
-- '-' to remove last servomotor,
+- '-' to remove last servomotor
-- 'r' to shuffle knobs' values,
+- 'r' to shuffle knobs' values
-- 'd' to reset knobs' values,
+- 'd' to reset knobs' values
-- 's' to snap knob to tick marks;
+- 's' to snap knob to tick marks